-The Statement of Net Position for 2016-17 shows an increase in the District's net position of \$6,490,634 representing an increase of 37.0% over prior year.
-This is due to the District's active budget management and the completion of a new building on the Kingman campus.
+The Statement of Net Position for 2017-18 shows an increase in the District's net position of \$7,607,698 representing an increase of 31.7% over prior year.
+This is due to the District's active budget management, significant program expansion on campuses as well as substantial investment in program capital equipment needs.

 Current assets are considered those resources that are available to meet the operating needs of the District and are convertible to cash within one year.
-Current assets for the District increased 15.6% over last year mainly due to a continued excess of revenues over expenses resulting from strong revenues and active budget management.
+Current assets for the District increased 17.5% over last year mainly resulting from strong revenues and active budget management.

-Overall, unrestricted net position increased by 101.2% as a result of the operating performance discussed above as well as a 108.2% increase in deferred outflows resulting from a net difference between the actuarially determined projected earnings on pension investments and actual earnings.
+Overall, unrestricted net position increased as a result of the operating performance discussed above as well as funding for the new Kingman campus building.
+Deferred outflows decreased resulting from a net difference between the actuarially determined projected earnings on pension investments and actual earnings.

-Capital assets, net of accumulated depreciation, as well as net investment in capital assets, increased by 3.5% as the new Student Services building and major renovation of the 200 building on the Kingman campus became complete in 2016-17.
+Capital assets, net of accumulated depreciation, as well as net investment in capital assets, increased by 6.5% as the new building on the Kingman campus is continuing construction and major renovation of other campus facilities including parking lot expansion, and campus safety improvements were completed in 2017-18.